Kenneth Kendall: Later life

 Soon after retirement from news reading, Kendall lent his voice to the BBC Micro as part of Acorn Computers' hardware speech synthesis system.

 In 2010 he took part in BBC's series The Young Ones in which six well-known people in their 70s and 80s attempt to overcome some of the problems of ageing by harking back to the 1970s.

 Personal life

-Kendall lived in Cowes on the Isle of Wight with his partner Mark Fear, whom he had been with since 1989.
+Kendall lived in Cowes on the Isle of Wight with his partner Mark Fear, with whom he had been since 1989.
 Fear was the owner of a marine art gallery and a beekeeper.
 The couple entered into a civil partnership in 2006.

 Death

 Kendall died on 14 December 2012, following a stroke a few weeks previously.
 On 29 April 2013, his partner Mark Fear was found hanged aged 55.
 An inquest concluded that he had died by suicide because he was "overcome by grief".